It is important to lay the proper foundation to reach your ideal customers.

-You know that you need a marketing strategy for your small business, but actually creating one can often be a daunting task, especially given the wide range of platforms.
+You know that you need a marketing strategy for your small business, but creating one can often be a intimidating task, especially when you consider the wide range of platforms.
 Before you spend countless hours drafting a marketing slogan, these three key steps can help guide your thinking toward a successful strategy that will work for your business and identify your niche in the marketplace, your target audience, and the most effective ways to reach customers.

 1. Figure Out Who Your Customers Are